-You are not quite sure how you got yourself into the affair, and even less sure about how to end an affair.
+You are not quite sure how you got yourself into the affair and even less sure about how to end the affair.

 You love your paramour but hate the sneaking and cheating.
-Constantly, you vacillate between ending the affair and giving yourself totally to it.
-There are intense emotions for your lover, but even as you tell yourself, or your lover, that everything is going to be wonderful, deep within a small voice says that it will not be.
+So constantly, you vacillate between ending the affair and giving yourself totally to it.
+There are intense emotions for your lover, but even as you tell yourself, or your lover, that everything will be wonderful, deep within, a small voice says that it will not be.

-When together with your lover, you feel an amazing blending of ecstasy and peace.
+When together with your lover, you feel a fantastic blending of ecstasy and peace.

 Your conscience wants to end the affair while your heart finds incredible fulfillment in the illicit relationship.

-Earlier you tried ending the affair a few times, but each time your willpower faded and your emotions drug you back.
-You felt responsible for your lover; you feared that they would be decimated, or get sick, or lose everything if you went away.
-At times, you feared that if you ended the relationship, your lover would be so distraught that they might destroy you, your reputation, your family, or your finances.
+You tried ending the affair a few times, but your willpower faded, and your emotions dragged you back each time.
+But you felt responsible for your lover; you feared that they would be decimated, or get sick, or lose everything if you went away.
+At times, you worried that your lover would be so distraught that they might destroy you, your reputation, family, or finances if you ended the relationship.
 Though you wanted to do the right thing, ending the relationship was too difficult emotionally, mentally, or physically.

 Secretly, you wish that your dilemma would somehow resolve itself without your having to do anything.
 You find yourself thinking that if your lover would walk away, you could get past this, but the idea of losing your lover terrifies you.

-Though you do not wish to admit it, occasionally you fantasize about your spouse or your lover’s spouse having a car accident, or dying from some natural cause.
+Though you do not wish to admit it, occasionally, you fantasize about your spouse or your lover’s spouse having a car accident or dying from some natural cause.
 That would make things easy.
 Your children, friends, church, and everyone else would be by your side in mourning, and later all would rejoice in your marriage to your paramour.
-No one would ever know about the affair.
+But, of course, no one would ever know about the affair.

 You fear the future without your lover, but you fear your future with your lover.

-In contrast, you fear that if you end the affair, you will never feel this level of deep love ever again.
-You fear that this is your one chance in life to have what others may only dream, and that opportunity will never come a second time.
-You fear that if you abandon your lover, some other person will come into their life and have all of the happiness and fulfillment that could have been yours.
+In contrast, you fear that you will never feel this level of deep love ever again if you end the affair.
+You worry that this is your one chance in life to have what others may only dream, and that opportunity will never come a second time.
+You fear that if you abandon your lover, another person will come into their life and have all the happiness and fulfillment that could have been yours.

-Each day you enmesh yourself more, you feel a little less guilty, and a little more assured that this is the right path for you.
-You don’t search your mind for ideas on how to end the affair.
-Each day you become a little more insulated against anyone that could hold you back from the new relationship — spouse, children, friends, church — and each day become a little more absorbed into life with your lover.
+Each day you enmesh yourself more; you feel a little less guilty and a little more assured that this is the right path for you.
+You don’t search your mind for ideas on ending the affair.
+Each day you become a little more insulated against anyone that could hold you back from the new relationship — spouse, children, friends, church — and each day, become a little more absorbed into life with your lover.

 Three Possible Paths

-- Commit to a relationship with your lover and trade your current life for one with him or her.
+Commit to a relationship with your lover and trade your current life for one with them.

 Someone Else Makes the Decision